ibm-cloud-docs/cloud-object-storage/libraries/java.md

 ## API reference

 This list summarizes the AWS Java SDK methods that are supported by IBM COS.
-More detailed documentation on individual classes and methods can be found in the [GitHub repository](https://github.com/aws/aws-sdk-java).
+More detailed documentation on individual classes and methods can be found in the [the Javadoc](https://ibm.github.io/ibm-cos-sdk-java/)

 ```java
 abortMultipartUpload(AbortMultipartUploadRequest request)